 What does Noble Desktop do?

-Noble Desktop is a tech bootcamp that helps students develop skills in design, coding, data analytics, and digital marketing.
+Noble Desktop is a tech bootcamp that helps students develop skills in design and coding.
 Participants can take classes at their New York City campus or through their live online platform.

 Courses are structured around lectures and activities.
 In the first half of class, instructors walk students through each exercise step-by-step.
-Participants spend the remainder of class working through assignments on their own.
+Then, participants spend the remainder of class working through assignments on their own.
 Students should spend time on their portfolios outside of class as well.

 Who is Noble Desktop for?